The different types of vision

 Myopia, hyperopia, astigmatism, presbyopia: What are they?

 Vision is an essential sense in our daily lives.
-However, it is rare to meet someone who does not experience any visual impairments during their lifetime.
-Among the most common are myopia , hyperopia , astigmatism and presbyopia .
-Understanding these visual abnormalities allows us to better correct them and adopt good habits to maintain our eye health.
+Yet, it is rare to meet someone who does not experience any visual impairments at some point in their life.
+Among the most common are myopia, hyperopia, astigmatism, and presbyopia.
+Understanding these visual abnormalities allows you to better correct them and adopt good habits to maintain your eye health.

 Myopia is a vision disorder in which the eye is too long or the cornea is too curved.
 As a result, light rays converge in front of the retina, blurring distance vision.